 What a skill starts with

-Skills start as Average, are either armed (melee, not ranged), unarmed, or ranged, and include the following capabilities or attributes:
+Skills start as Average, are either armed (melee), unarmed, or ranged, and include the following capabilities or attributes:

 |Both swing and thrust attacks, made at skill level|

 |A standard Parry made at skill/2 level, equally usable vs weapons and unarmed attacks alike|